Weekend Getaways

 If you’re looking for less kayaking and more scenic views, consider swapping a visit to Little Cayman with a quicker flight (we’re talking 10 minutes in the air) from Grand Cayman to Cayman Brac, also known locally as “The Brac.”
 No trip to this 14-square-mile island is complete without a visit to the 140-foot limestone cliff and caves known as the Bluff.
 For the best views in the Cayman Islands, head to the top of the lighthouse on the edge of the Bluff — this is the highest point on the island.

-After you’ve taken in the views, enjoy a leisurely stroll on one of several hiking trails, such as the National Trust Parrot Reserve & Nature Trail, or the Lighthouse Footpath, a 2.5-mile trail along the edge of the Bluff.
+After you’ve taken in the views, enjoy a leisurely stroll on one of several hiking trails, like those through the wildlife-filled Brac Parrot Reserve, or the Lighthouse Footpath, a 2.5-mile trail along the edge of the Bluff.

-On your way back to Grand Cayman from Cayman Brac, visit Ms. Rosie at Pioneer Bakery, widely reputed to bake Cayman’s best bread, made fresh daily with no additives or preservatives.
-Once you’re back, get a table at the Lobster Pot for a post-adventure dinner near the airport.
-Operated by the same family for nearly 50 years, the catch of the day is always a good idea.
+Before leaving Cayman Brac, pick up a loaf at Pioneer Bakery, widely reputed to bake Cayman’s best bread.
+Once you’re back in Grand Cayman, get a table at Lobster Pot for a post-adventure dinner near the airport with sea views.
+Operated by the same family for over 55 years, the catch of the day is always a good idea.

 Sunday: Brunch Like a Local and Go Sightseeing